 Social Security Isn't 'Going Away'

-And we are concerned: A Gallup poll conducted in 2015 indicated that nearly two thirds of all workers polled between the ages of 18 and 49 didn't believe the Social Security system would be able to pay them any benefit when they retire.
-Not even a dime.
+Indeed, according to the results of a Gallup poll conducted in 2015, nearly two thirds of all workers between the ages of 18 and 29 didn't believe the Social Security system would be able to pay them any benefit when they retire.

-The Social Security Administration describes Social Security as a "pay-as-you-go program," which means payroll taxes collected from today's workers are used to pay benefits to today's recipients.
-When we retire, the taxpayers who are still working will fund our Social Security benefits.
+What Are the Trust Funds?
+The Social Security Administration describes Social Security as a "pay-as-you-go program", where most of the payroll taxes collected from today's workers are used to pay benefits to today's recipients.

-The tax revenues collected don't exactly equal the benefits being paid out.
-That balance depends on lots of factors like demographic shifts and employment rates, but for over 30 years, more taxes were collected than benefits paid out.
-When the money coming in to Social Security exceeds the program's payment obligations, the extra money is credited to the trust funds.
+It would work out great if the tax revenues exactly equaled the benefits being paid out, but it doesn't.
+Some years, the money coming in to Social Security exceeds the program's payment obligations, and the excess money is credited to the trust funds.

 The Old-Age and Survivors Insurance and the Disability Insurance trust funds are separate entities but are often referred to collectively as OASDI.
 The trusts serve as a way to track the accounting--payroll taxes collected, benefits paid out, and administrative expenses paid.
 If the taxes collected exceed the amount paid out, the excess is credited to the trust funds and invested in interest-bearing U.S. Treasury special issue securities.

-In years when the benefits paid out exceed the tax revenue collected, the Social Security Administration will make up the shortfall by dipping into the trust funds.
+If the amount paid out in benefits is greater than the amount collected (as is projected to be the case this year), the Social Security Administration will make up the shortfall by dipping into the trust funds.

-Currently, the OASDI trust funds have over $2.8 trillion, according to the Social Security Administration.
+The costs of the Social Security program are projected to increase to the point that they will regularly exceed the tax income collected.
+The shortfall will be covered by net redemption of the trust fund assets; currently the OASDI trust funds are over $2.8 trillion, according to the Social Security Administration.
 There are only sufficient excess funds for the next few decades, though.
-If no steps are taken to bridge the gap between the taxes collected and the rising costs of benefits, Social Security's board of trustees projects that the combined trust funds will be exhausted in 2033.
+If no steps are taken to bridge the gap between taxes collected and rising costs of benefits, Social Security's board of trustees projects that the combined trust funds will be exhausted in 2034.
 After that point, continuing tax revenue is expected to be sufficient to cover around three fourths of the expected benefits.

+Plan on Three-Fourths Then?
 The "Social Security's trust funds are going bankrupt" rallying cry was never meant to be interpreted to mean that the program would eventually cease to exist.
-Rather, it was a call to action by Social Security's board of trustees that there would be a significant drop in the level of benefits that would be payable if no legislative action were taken to rectify the financing shortfall between now and 2033.
+Rather, it was a call to action by Social Security's board of trustees that there would be a significant drop in the level of benefits that would be payable if no legislative action were taken to rectify the financing shortfall between now and 2034.

 A good rule of thumb: Aim to replace 80% of your preretirement income from a combination of investments, savings, and Social Security.